tsunami416604/azure-docs.hu-hu/articles/load-balancer/tutorial-load-balancer-standard-manage-portal.md

 6. Szüntesse meg a távoli asztali munkamenetet a *myVM1*-gyel.
 7. Az 1–6. lépés megismétlésével telepítse az IIS-t és a frissített iisstart.htm fájlt a *myVM2* és *myVM3* gépeken.

-## <a name="test-the-load-balancer"></a>A Load Balancer tesztelése
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. Keresse meg a Load Balancer nyilvános IP-címét az **Áttekintés** képernyőn.
-Válassza a **minden szolgáltatás** lehetőséget a bal oldali menüben, válassza a **minden erőforrás**lehetőséget, majd kattintson a **myPublicIP**elemre.
+Select **All services** in the left-hand menu, select **All resources**, and then click **myPublicIP**.

 2. Másolja a nyilvános IP-címet, majd illessze be a böngésző címsorába.
 Az IIS-webkiszolgáló alapértelmezett oldala jelenik meg a böngészőben.

       ![IIS-webkiszolgáló](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Ha szeretné megtekinteni a Load Balancer forgalmat az alkalmazást futtató három virtuális gép között, akkor kényszerítheti a webböngésző frissítését.
+To see the Load Balancer distribute traffic across the three VMs running your app, you can force-refresh your web browser.

 ## <a name="remove-or-add-vms-from-the-backend-pool"></a>Virtuális gépek háttérkészletből való eltávolítása vagy hozzáadása
 Előfordulhat, hogy karbantartás kell végeznie az alkalmazást futtató virtuális gépeken (például operációsrendszer-frissítést kell telepítenie).
 Az alkalmazás megnövekedett forgalmának kezeléséhez szükség lehet további virtuális gépek hozzáadására.
-Ebből a szakaszból megtudhatja, hogyan távolíthat el vagy adhat hozzá virtuális gépeket (*myVM1*) a Load Balancer.
+This section shows you how to remove or add a VM (*myVM1*) from the Load Balancer.

-### <a name="remove-vm-from-a-backend-pool"></a>Virtuális gép eltávolítása egy háttér-készletből
+### <a name="remove-vm-from-a-backend-pool"></a>Remove VM from a backend pool
-A *myVM1* a háttér-készletből való eltávolításához hajtsa végre a következő lépéseket:
+To remove *myVM1* from the backend pool, complete the following steps:

-1. Válassza a **minden szolgáltatás** lehetőséget a bal oldali menüben, válassza a **minden erőforrás**lehetőséget, majd kattintson a **myLoadBalancer** elemre az erőforrások listából.
+1. Select **All services** in the left-hand menu, select **All resources**, and then click **myLoadBalancer** from the resources list.
 2. A **Beállítások** területen kattintson a **Háttérkészletek** lehetőségre, majd a háttérkészlet listájában kattintson a **myBackendPool** elemre.
-3. A **myBackendPool** lapon a *VM1* eltávolításához jelölje ki a *myVM1*megjelenítő sor végén található törlés ikont, majd kattintson a **Mentés**gombra.
+3. On the **myBackendPool** page, to remove *VM1* select the delete icon at the end of the row that displays *myVM1*, and then click **Save**.

 Most, hogy a *myVM1* már nincs a címkészletben, bármilyen karbantartási feladatot elvégezhet a *myVM1* gépen, például telepíthet szoftverfrissítéseket.
-A *VM1*hiányában a terhelés most már a *MyVM2* és a *myVM3*között egyensúlyban van.
+In the absence of *VM1*, the load is now balanced across *myVM2* and *myVM3*.

-### <a name="add-vm-to-a-backend-pool"></a>Virtuális gép hozzáadása egy háttérbeli készlethez
+### <a name="add-vm-to-a-backend-pool"></a>Add VM to a backend pool
-Ha vissza szeretné adni a *myVM1* a háttér-készlethez, hajtsa végre a következő lépéseket:
+To add *myVM1* back to the backend pool, complete the following steps:

-1. Válassza a **minden szolgáltatás** lehetőséget a bal oldali menüben, válassza a **minden erőforrás**lehetőséget, majd az erőforrások listából válassza a **myVM1** lehetőséget.
+1. Select **All services** in the left-hand menu, select **All resources**, and then select **myVM1** from the resources list.
-2. A **VM1** lap **Beállítások**területén válassza a **hálózatkezelés**lehetőséget.
+2. In the **VM1** page, under **Settings**, select **Networking**.
-3. A **hálózatkezelés** lapon válassza a terheléselosztás fület, majd kattintson a **terheléselosztás hozzáadása**lehetőségre.
+3. In the **Networking** page, select the **Load balancing** tab, and then select **Add load balancing**.
-4. A **terheléselosztás hozzáadása** lapon tegye a következőket:
+4. In the **Add load balancing** page, do the following:
-   1. Aterheléselosztási beállításoknál válassza az **Azure Load Balancer**lehetőséget.
+   1. For **Load balancing options**, select **Azure load balancer**.
-   2. A **Load Balancer kiválasztásához**válassza a *myLoadBalancer*lehetőséget.
+   2. For **Select a load balancer**, select *myLoadBalancer*.
-   3. A **háttérbeli készlet kiválasztásához**válassza a *myBackendPool*lehetőséget.
+   3. For **Select a backend pool**, select *myBackendPool*.

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása

-Ha már nincs rájuk szükség, törölje az erőforráscsoportot, Load Balancer és az összes kapcsolódó erőforrást.
-Ehhez válassza ki a Load Balancer tartalmazó *myResouceGroupSLB* erőforráscsoportot, majd válassza a **Törlés**lehetőséget.
+When they are no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the *myResouceGroupSLB* resource group that contains the Load Balancer, and then select  **Delete**.

-## <a name="next-steps"></a>További lépések
+## <a name="next-steps"></a>Következő lépések

-Ebben az oktatóanyagban létrehozott egy standard Load Balancer, csatlakoztatott virtuális gépeket, konfigurálta az Load Balancer forgalmi szabályt, az állapot-mintavételt, majd tesztelte a Load Balancer.
+In this tutorial, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
 Emellett eltávolított egy virtuális gépet az elosztott terhelésű készletből, és hozzáadta a virtuális gépet a háttércímkészlethez.
 Ha bővebb információra van szüksége az Azure Load Balancerrel kapcsolatban, folytassa az Azure Load Balancerről szóló oktatóanyagokkal.

 > [!div class="nextstepaction"]
 > [Azure Load Balancer-oktatóanyagok](tutorial-load-balancer-standard-public-zone-redundant-portal.md)